odow/Kokako.jl/docs/src/tutorial/06_warnings.md

   varies between models, but notice that `11.0` is quite close to `10.0` compared with `3.5` and `0.0`.

-This concludes or series of basic introductory tutorials for `Kokako.jl`.
+This concludes or series of basic introductory tutorials for `SDDP.jl`.